 From the table, we first see that (as in Figure 1) as the variance of the shocks decreases, the rest points become closer to the Nash equilibria.
-We also see that, in accord with Theorem 5.1, the log escape probability is much lower at $\overline{\theta}^2$ than $\overline{\theta}^1$, and thus $\overline{\theta}^2$ is the long run equilibrium.
+We also see that, in accord with Theorem 5.1, the log escape probability is much lower at $\overline{\theta}^2$ than $\overline{\theta}^1$, and thus $\overline{\theta}^2$ is the stochastically stable equilibrium.
 This means that if agents start out coordinating on action 1, which is the Pareto-inferior equilibrium, then the probability that they will switch to the Pareto optimal equilibrium decays rapidly to zero as the gain decreases.
 In contrast, although the probability of switching from the Pareto superior equilibrium to the inferior one also declines to zero, for any given nonzero gain setting there is a much greater chance of switching in this direction.
-Thus we expect that, in the long run, the equilibrium in which both players play action 1 with probability near one will be observed much more frequently than the other stable equilibrium.
+Thus we expect that, in the long run, the equilibrium in which both players play action 1 with